Caleb Moore

-Caleb Moore (August 28, 1987 – January 31, 2013) was an American professional snowmobile racer, a quad freestyle motocross rider, and the only person to date to die as a result of injuries sustained during the X Games.
+Caleb Moore (August 28, 1987 – January 31, 2013) was an American professional snowmobile racer, a quad freestyle motocross rider, and the only person to die as a result of injuries sustained during the X Games.
 During his X Games career, Moore claimed four medals.

 His younger brother Colten Moore is also a competitive snowmobiler and quad freestyle motocross rider.

 Personal life

 Caleb Moore was born in 1987 in Ft.
 Worth, Texas.
 His parents are Wade and Michele Moore.
 Caleb is described as having been an adrenaline junkie, someone who was not afraid to take risks, and someone that truly loved what he did.
 He was family oriented, outgoing, personable, and made friends everywhere he went.
 He graduated from high school early so that he could continue ATV racing on the national circuit.
 The number 31 was his personal riding number that he chose for himself as a kid when he first got into ATV racing.